ircv3/ircv3-specifications/extensions/command-discovery-3.3.md

-nickchan    | Nick in a channel target      | Nick or channel, or possibly a targetlist self        | The user issuing the command hetwork     | The network the user is connected to other       | Something else
+nickchan    | Nick in a channel target      | Nick or channel, or possibly a targetlist self        | The user issuing the command network     | The network the user is connected to other       | Something else
 ```
+Non-standard contexts must be vendor-prefixed, as with capabilities: `example.org/group`.

 ### Parameters
 Parameters are described in the format